Colorectal Cancer: Tips for Living with a Colostomy

 The colon is the part of the large intestine that goes from the small intestine to

 the rectum.
 Food enters the colon from the small intestine.
 The remaining nutrients

 and water are absorbed by the colon as the food passes through it.
 Then the waste

 is stored as stool in the rectum until it can be passed out of the body.

-where the food enters from the small intestine.
+the food enters from the small intestine.

-The transverse colon runs across the upper part of your abdomen.
+Transverse colon.
+This part runs across the upper part of your abdomen.

-colon, which connects to your rectum.
+The sigmoid colon connects to your rectum.
 As waste moves through the large intestine,

 water is absorbed.